JeanNessen/cpp_Raytracer/Google_tests/lib/docs/advanced.md

 In the above, we define and instantiate `FooTest` in the *same* source file.
 Sometimes you may want to define value-parameterized tests in a library and let other people instantiate them later.
-This pattern is known as *abstract tests*.
+This m_pattern is known as *abstract tests*.
 As an example of its application, when you are designing an interface you can write a standard suite of abstract tests (perhaps using a factory function as the test parameter) that all implementations of the interface are expected to